gvwilson/thirdbit/_posts/2021/2021-02-10-building-a-book.md

     LaTeX (plus BibTeX) turns `\cite{Able,Baker}` into `[Able 2000, Baker 2011]` and generates a bibliography.
-    Bookdown and Jupyter Book do this too, but Jekyll doesn't know what citations are---without plugins, I have to write something like `[[Able 2000](../bib/#Able), [Baker 2011](../bib/#Baker)]` and then filter my bibliography myself.
+    Bookdown and Jupyter Book do this too, but Jekyll doesn't know what citations are—without plugins, I have to write something like `[[Able 2000](../bib/#Able), [Baker 2011](../bib/#Baker)]` and then filter my bibliography myself.